tsimbalar/serilog-settings-comparison/docs/README.md

 ### Enrichment from `LogContext`
-Log events can be enriched with LogContext.
+Log events can be enriched with `LogContext`.

 - in **C#** (ex : `EnrichFromLogContext.csx`)